 While adults should aim for seven to nine hours of quality sleep each night, it's often unrealistic to expect sleep to come the moment you lay down and close your eyes.
 Your brain needs time to unwind at the end of the day.
 That means taking a break from the stimulation of screens—TV, phone, tablet, computer—in the two hours before bedtime, putting aside work, and postponing arguments, worrying, or brainstorming until the next day.

-Everyone derives meaning and purpose in different ways that involve doing things that benefit others, as well as yourself.
+Everyone derives meaning and purpose in different ways that involve benefitting others, as well as yourself.
 You may think of it as a way to feel needed, feel good about yourself, a purpose that drives you on, or simply a reason to get out of bed in the morning.
 In biological terms, finding meaning and purpose is essential to brain health as it can help generate new cells and create new neural pathways in the brain.
-It can also strengthen your immune system, alleviate pain, relieve stress, and keep you motivated to pursue the other steps to better mental and emotional health.
-However, you derive meaning and purpose in life, it's important to do those things every day.
+It can also strengthen your immune system, alleviate pain, relieve stress, and keep you motivated to pursue the other steps to improve mental and emotional health.
+However you derive meaning and purpose in life, it's important to do it every day.

-Engaging work that gives meaning to yourself and others.
-Do things that challenge your creativity and make you feel productive, whether or not you get paid for it—things like gardening, drawing, writing, playing an instrument, or building something in your workshop.
+Engaging work that provides meaning to yourself and others.
+Partake in activities that challenge your creativity and make you feel productive, whether or not you get paid for them.
+Some ideas are gardening, drawing, writing, playing an instrument, or building something in your workshop.

 Relationships.
-Spending quality time where you give yourself to people who matter to you, whether they're friends, grandkids, or elderly relatives, can support your health and theirs—and provide a sense of purpose.
+Spending quality time where you give of yourself to people who matter to you, whether they're friends, grandkids, or elderly relatives, can support both your health and theirs, while also providing a sense of purpose.